 Since completing our initial public offering in 2006, the Company has not adopted another equity-based incentive compensation plan, nor has it sought stockholder approval to increase the number of shares authorized for issuance under the Prior Stock Plan.
 The Stock Incentive Plan is intended to renew and upgrade our equity-based compensation program.
-Specifically, the Stock Incentive Plan represents an equity-based program that better reflects the more mature status that the Company has achieved since its initial public offering, approves new shares to be authorized for issuance to our employees, consultants and non-employee directors and incorporates current best practices for equity-based incentive compensation, as described in more detail below.
-In addition to these benefits, the Stock Incentive Plan incorporates a wider range of equity awards which enables us to have greater flexibility to design equity compensation that will attract, motivate and retain our valued employees, consultants and non-employee directors while ensuring that their interests are aligned with those of our stockholders.
+Specifically, the Stock Incentive Plan represents an equity-based program that better reflects the more mature status that the Company has achieved since its initial public offering, approves new shares to be authorized for issuance to our employees, consultants and non-employee directors and incorporates current best practices for equity-based incentive Plan incorporates a wider range of equity awards which enables us to have greater flexibility to design equity compensation that will attract, motivate and retain our valued employees, consultants and non-employee directors while ensuring that their interests are aligned with those of our stockholders.